uva-math/uva-math-code/_posts/awards_and_faculty_news/2022-04-18-Maloni-Mead.md

 Congratulations to Sara Maloni who has been named a Mead Honored Professor for 2022-2023.

-Hand-picked by the deans, Mead Honored Professors lead creative and memorable "Dream Idea" projects that enrich the collegiate experience.
+Hand-picked by the deans, Mead Honored Professors lead creative and memorable Dream Idea projects that enrich the collegiate experience.